2fm’s ‘kick in the testicles’ question ‘not justified’, says regulator

 The Broadcasting Authority of Ireland has upheld in part a complaint about a RTÉ 2fm interview in which RTÉ director-general Dee Forbes was asked who she would like to kick in the testicles.

-The question was asked on the Eoghan McDermott Show and has been asked on several occasions of other interviewees in the past as part of a regular “quickfire” feature of the drivetime radio programme.
+The question was asked on the Eoghan McDermott Show and had been used on previous occasions as part of a regular “quickfire” feature on the drivetime radio programme.

 However, the broadcasting regulator’s complaints committee has now ruled that the question, although “clearly intended to be light-hearted”, is “not justified”.